 LGBTQ+ Movies To Stream on Netflix With Lesbian, Bisexual and Trans Characters

-What are the best lesbian movies are on Netflix?
-What are the good best lesbian movies on Netflix?
+What are the best lesbian and trans movies are on Netflix?
 This is probably a question you have typed into a search box before.
 Perhaps you typed that into a search box really recently, like ten seconds ago, and that’s why you’re here, now, with all of us, wondering about the best streaming lesbian movies on Netflix, or the best lesbian bisexual queer and trans movies on Netflix.
 In this case we are using “lesbian” as an adjective referring to romance and other activities between two women.

-The Best Bisexual, Queer, Trans & Lesbian Movies On Netflix
+The Best Lesbian and Trans Movies On Netflix

-#19 on the Best Queer Movies Of All Time List
+#5 on the Best Lesbian Movies of All Time // our review of carol

 Do Revenge (2022)